rsheldiii/openSCAD-projects/key/README.md

+# This folder is deprecated!
+Please go [here](https://github.com/rsheldiii/KeyV2)

+KeyV2 got way too big for its britches, and is now located over here: https://github.com/rsheldiii/KeyV2

+this folder is left for posterity, and to make sure I don't screw up anyone's work if they had already cloned and pull master later.

-# Parametric Mechanical Keycap Library
+## Parametric Mechanical Keycap Library

 This library is a keycap and keyset construction library for mechanical keyboards, written in openSCAD.